ocaml/dune/doc/concepts.rst

 ==========

-The user actions that run external commands (``run``, ``bash``, ``system``) are opaque to dune, so dune has to rely on manual specification of dependencies and targets.
+The user actions that run external commands (``run``, ``bash``, ``system``) are opaque to Dune, so Dune has to rely on manual specification of dependencies and targets.
 One problem with manual specification is that it's error-prone.
-It's often hard to know in advance what files the command will read.
-And knowing a correct set of dependencies is very important for build reproducibility and incremental build correctness.
+It's often hard to know in advance what files the command will read, and knowing a correct set of dependencies is very important for build reproducibility and incremental build correctness.

-To help with this problem dune supports sandboxing.
+To help with this problem Dune supports sandboxing.
 An idealized view of sandboxing is that it runs the action in an environment where it can't access anything except for its declared dependencies.

-In practice we have to make compromises and have some trade-offs between simplicity, information leakage, performance and portability.
+In practice, we have to make compromises and have some trade-offs between simplicity, information leakage, performance, and portability.

 The way sandboxing is currently implemented is that for each sandboxed action we build a separate directory tree (sandbox directory) that mirrors the build directory, filtering it to only contain the files that were declared as dependencies.
-Then we run the action in that directory, and then we copy the targets back to the build directory.
+We run the action in that directory, and then we copy the targets back to the build directory.

-You can configure dune to use sandboxing modes ``symlink``, ``hardlink`` or ``copy``, which determines how the individual files are populated (they will be symlinked, hardlinked or copied into the sandbox directory).
+You can configure Dune to use sandboxing modes ``symlink``, ``hardlink`` or ``copy``, which determines how the individual files are populated (they will be symlinked, hardlinked, or copied into the sandbox directory).

 This approach is very simple and portable, but that comes with certain limitations: